Minneapolis police chief said he contemplated his future during fallout from neighborhood shooting

 In the wide-ranging interview Wednesday, O’Hara recalled the frustration he felt when that letter was made public, “painting us as a failure.”

 Dozens of attempts had been made to contact Sawchak inside his south Minneapolis home since April, police said, but he refused to cooperate with law enforcement.
-During a fiery press conference on Oct.
+During a fiery news conference on Oct.
 25, O’Hara defended his officers’ cautious handling of an armed recluse with a violent criminal history.
-He went on to say that the situation “escalated, in part, by actions precipitated by the victim,” referring to Moturi’s decision to trim a tree near the shared property line that Sawchak had planted with his late mother.

-O’Hara later apologized to Moturi, conceding that MPD had not acted urgently enough to prevent the violence.
-The admission came hours before an oversight SWAT operation to arrest Sawchak.
+O’Hara later apologized to Moturi, conceding that the MPD had not acted urgently enough to prevent the violence.
+The admission came hours before an overnight SWAT operation to arrest Sawchak.
 He was eventually charged with second-degree attempted murder, first-degree assault, stalking and harassment, and remains jailed in lieu of $1 million bail.

 The arrest did not temper criticism.